Hawk1nson/group6project/UPDATE_LOG.md

 __________
 ### Quick QA status
 - Nearly all functions should be working correctly.
 Will continue to search for bugs and document fixes.

+## 🚧 Elaboration 3 / Iteration 3:

+## PART 1

+### Customer-facing updates
+- Added customer login/registration flow and public sidebar greeting; login link hidden when signed in.
+- Made vehicle thumbnails clickable to detail view and added reservation request deep link from vehicle pages into the contact form.
+- Contact form now prefills for logged-in customers, supports Reservation tag, and writes robustly to `storage/logs/contact_messages.log`.

+### Messaging and reservations
+- Dealer message viewer shows tags/status and reads from the contact log; dashboard now has a Recent Messages widget.
+- Customer profile page added (customer-only) showing their info and their sent messages with a cancel-reservation action that logs a cancellation.
+- Employee toast notifications poll for new reservation or cancellation events and pop up on any dealer page.

+### Reliability / safety
+- Hardened contact logging (mkdir/chmod/touch + temp fallback) so missing log files no longer block message capture.

+### UI polish
+- Minor dashboard refinements and quick links; profile page styling for message history.